 The Pontiac 389 engine was cast iron with two main bearing caps per cylinder head, wedge-shaped combustion chambers, and a lightweight aluminum intake manifold.
 The 389 engine was not equipped with a vacuum advance distributor: instead, it used a mechanical timed advance distributor.
 It also featured the “Came” camshaft profile (similar to the previous ’60s Pontiac cam profile) offered.
 It produced roughly of torque at 2400 rpm depending on the carburetor used, with an advertised 350hp at 4800 rpm when equipped with dual 4-barrel carburetors.

 The Pontiac GTO engine used the same powerplant but with a slightly different internal geometry.
 The 389 was fitted with dual Carter AFB 4-barrel carburetors, and the Pontiac GTO engine used Quadrajet units for best performance.
-Both versions used a single barrel Holley 2-barrel carburetor.
-The 389 powerplants, along with the availability of steel blocks (as opposed to casting iron), was one of the reasons that Pontiac lost out in their long-term performance strategy against Chevrolet’s Camaro and Nova.
+Both versions used a single-barrel Holley 2-barrel carburetor.
+The 389 powerplants, along with the availability of steel blocks (as opposed to casting iron), were one of the reasons that Pontiac lost out in their long-term performance strategy against Chevrolet’s Camaro and Nova.
 The 389 powerplants never gained popularity as the muscle car boom waned and the customized street machine market began to fall with it.

 The Pontiac 389 engine was also used in the Pontiac GTO Trans Am.
 The GTO version was based on the physical dimensions of the 389, but mechanical parts were optional (such as camshafts).
 The GTO engine developed only about 30% more horsepower than its Pontiac counterpart but still delivered enough power for those small-block Chevy fans who needed a high-performance option.